mnieber/react-form-state-context/README.md

 # Forms

-This module contains a custom solution for processing forms.
-We will outline the solution in this section, and give more details in the rest of this document.
-The main idea is that the form state is stored in a single object which is made available to all the elements in the form.
+This library is used for processing forms.
+It stores a form state in a single object which is made available to all the elements in the form via a React context.

 ```
         <FormStateProvider ...>